 Do you have a basic shopping list?
-What would you add to this plant-based diet shopping list and recipes ideas?
-What are your favorite foods for a plant-based diet?
+What would you add to this plant-based diet shopping list?

 Find this post helpful?
 At no additional cost to you, you can support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you so much.

 Want to go shopping with a dietitian?
 Here’s your chance!
 I just opened up my very own storefront, full of plant-based meal plans, grocery lists, recipe books, and more!